Deeds in Texas

 In a special warranty deed, title is warranted only from the grantor and no further back than that.
 The grantor’s liability for title defects is therefore limited to his period of ownership up to and including conveyance to the grantee.
 Example: “Grantor binds Grantor and Grantor’s heirs, executors, administrators, successors and assigns to warrant and forever defend all and singular the Property to Grantee and Grantee’s heirs, executors, administrators, successors, and assigns against every person whomsoever lawfully claiming or to claim the same or any part thereof, when the claim is by, through, or under Grantor, but not otherwise, except as to the reservations from conveyance and the exceptions to conveyance and warranty.”

-There is usually no reason not to use a general warranty deed if the property is residential although executors and trustees commonly use special warranty deeds.
+There is usually no reason not to use a general warranty deed if the property is residential—although executors and trustees commonly use special warranty deeds in the case of residential properties.
 Commercial properties are typically conveyed by special warranty deed as a matter of custom.
-Deeds into an investor’s LLC may be either with general or special warranty, depending on the circumstances.
+Deeds into an investor’s LLC may be either with general or special warranty, depending on the circumstances, but a general warranty is usually preferred.

 Deed Without Warranties